codecowboydotio/event-driven-banking/index.md

 ### Create a webhook
 There are a few calls that you need to perform in order to configure a webhook within your bank account.

+The main things to configure as part of the create call are:
+    - Authorization header (this is your API key)
+    - url (this is address and uri of your code)
+    - description (this is the description of your webhook)

 ```
 #curl https://api.up.com.au/api/v1/webhooks \
   -XPOST \